God’s School of Life

 “Therefore tell the house of Israel that this is what the Lord GOD says: It is not for your sake that I will act, O house of Israel, but for My holy name, which you profaned among the nations to which you went.”
 Ezekiel 36:22 KJV

 This is where we are heading in the great Day of the Lord which is upon us.
 We are to be like Him, perfected by the trials and tribulations of this life, just as Jesus was.
 These are not somehow sent outside of God’s permission, but created and designed by Him to perfect a people for His name’s sake.
+Maturity brings a love of the education we are getting from Father God.
+As we seek Him daily, it becomes our most favorite thing to do.

 Presently, Jesus Christ is the only Graduate of God’s school of life, passing every test.

-We wait for our maturity in Him, though it be ages before the fullness of His plan is seem and known.
-We are promised many things in the kingdom, particularly for those of us committing to go all the way in God, on this side of life and following death of the physical body.
+We are waiting for our maturity in Him, though it be ages before the fullness of His plan is seen and known.
+We are promised many things in the kingdom, particularly for those of us committed to go all the way in God, on this side of life and following death of the physical body.

-“Thus said Yahweh: Let not the wise boast himself in his wisdom, Nor let the mighty boast himself in his might, Let not the rich boast himself in his riches,
+“Thus said Yahweh: Let not the wise boast himself in his wisdom, nor let the mighty boast himself in his might, let not the rich boast himself in his riches,

-But--in this let the boaster boast himself, In understanding and knowing Me, For I [am] Yahweh, doing kindness, judgment, and righteousness, in the earth, for in these I have delighted.”
+But--in this let the boaster boast himself, in understanding and knowing Me, for I [am] Yahweh, doing kindness, judgment, and righteousness, in the earth, for in these I have delighted.”
 Jeremiah 9:23 KJV

 We are destined to be a delight to our Lord Jesus Christ and to our wonderful Father God.
 What could be better than that?